Art of ancient Egypt: Middle Kingdom (c. 2055–1650 BC)

 After the reunification of Egypt in the Middle Kingdom, the kings of the Eleventh and Twelfth Dynasties were able to return their focus to art.
-In the Eleventh Dynasty, the kings had their monuments made in a style influenced by the Memphite models of the Fifth and early Sixth Dynasties.
-During this time, the pre-unification Theban relief style all but disappeared.
+In the Eleventh Dynasty, the king's monuments were made in a style influenced by the Memphite models of the Fifth and early Sixth Dynasties and the pre-unification Theban relief style all but disappeared.
 These changes had an ideological purpose, as the Eleventh Dynasty kings were establishing a centralized state, and returning to the political ideals of the Old Kingdom.
 In the early Twelfth Dynasty, the artwork had a uniformity of style due to the influence of the royal workshops.
 It was at this point that the quality of artistic production for the elite members of society reached a high point that was never surpassed, although it was equaled during other periods.
 Egypt's prosperity in the late Twelfth Dynasty was reflected in the quality of the materials used for royal and private monuments.